 You (or your parents) may telephone a coach at your expense as often as you wish.
-Division I men's basketball coaches also may accept collect and use a toll-free (1-800) number to receive telephone calls from you after the conclusion of your junior year in high school.
+Coaches also may accept collect calls from you and may use a toll-free (1-800) number to receive telephone calls from you on or after July 1 after completion of your junior year.